What Are Steps to Incorporate a Business in California?

 Forming a corporation involves a number of steps.
 You must make sure you adhere to all rules and requirements so that your business is legally formed.
 Because it's more complicated to start a corporation — compared to an LLC, for instance — you may want to consult with legal and tax professionals to ensure you do everything correctly.

 If you need help with the steps to incorporate a business in California, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.